Mission-4/frosting/readme.md

 ## Features

-- [ ] Api route to list Invites
+- [x] Api route to list Invites
-- [ ] Api route to create an Invite
+- [x] Api route to create an Invite
-- [ ] Api route to delete and Invitaion
+- [x] Api route to delete and Invitaion
-- [ ] Api route to complete a registration
-- [ ] Frosting class to handle all other needed features
+- [x] Frosting class to handle all other needed features